Last Updated on

 For the marinade:

-If you love this delicious Marinated Beef Kabob recipe, I know you’ll find more excellent beef recipes at beefitswhatsfordinner.com.
+If you love this delicious Marinated Beef Kabob recipe and excellent beef marinade recipe, I know you’ll find more excellent beef recipes at beefitswhatsfordinner.com.
 Here are a few of my favorite beef recipes!

 - Balsamic Marinated Flank Steak